ginger51011/pandoras_pot/README.md

 max_chunk_size = 8000

 [logging]
 # Output file for logs.
-Will not write to logs if
-# not present.
 output_path = "pandoras.log"

 # If pretty logs should be written to standard output.